Aurora (Angela Zhang album)

-Aurora (歐若拉) is Taiwanese Mandopop artist Angela Zhang's second Mandarin studio album.
-It was released by Linfair Records 1 December 2004.
-A second edition, Aurora (DVD Edition) was released 28 January 2005 with a bonus DVD containing music videos.
+Aurora (歐若拉) is the second Mandarin studio album by Taiwanese–Canadian singer Angela Zhang.
+It was released by Linfair Records December 1, 2004.
+A second edition, Aurora (DVD Edition) was released January 28, 2005, with a bonus DVD containing music videos.

 The album features a duet and music video, "快樂崇拜" (Adoration to Happiness) with Taiwanese singer and rapper Will Pan, which was also released in his third studio album Wu Ha under his label Universal Music Taiwan.

 The track "Mama Mama" was nominated for Top 10 Gold Songs at the Hong Kong TVB8 Awards, presented by television station TVB8, in 2005.
 Chang was nominated for Best Mandarin Female Singer at the 16th Golden Melody Awards for her work on this album.